All Products

 CDH_HIVE

-A general-purpose big data analysis engine with high performance, ease of use, and wide applicability.
-Use it for complex in-memory analysis and to build large-scale, low-latency data analysis applications.
+A general-purpose big data analytics engine known for its high performance, ease of use, and broad applicability.
+It can be used for complex in-memory analysis and building large-scale, low-latency data analytics applications.

 271